WhyNotHugo/caffeine-ng/README.md

   API.
 This includes, but is not limited to, Linux Mint 16 and Ubuntu 14.04.
   Probably works on lots of older distributions, too.

-* Python 2 and Python 3
+* Python 3

-* kaa-metadata, python-xlib, gir1.2-appindicator3-0.1
+* pygobject, pyxdg, dbus-python, docopt.

 Installation
 ------------